binyomen/pwsh-live-doc/README.md

 ### HTML generation

-The actual process of generating the site begins with the `generateHtml.ps1` script.
-This script runs all scripts in `example-scripts` to generate their individual `<section>`s and puts the output within the context of an HTML document.
+The entry point for generating the site is the `buildSite.ps1` script.
+This script runs all scripts in `example-scripts` and uses the output to build the site.

-The bulk of HTML generation occurs in the docgen module, specifically `OutputCode`.
+The bulk of site logic generation is in the docgen module.

 ### Downloading PowerShell packages